mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 Now I needed to commit to buying the pipette actuator.
 This was night a light decision as this was the most expensive part of the build (~$200).
 I looked on eBay for months... but no non-captive stepper motors that would produce the same force and microstepping we needed.
 Alas, I ordered it and then had to step away until it arrived.

-Pardon the mess... it's a reality when you have a thousand small pieces and no real work space.
+Pardon the mess... it's a reality when you have a thousand small pieces and no real workspace.
 ![Assembly5](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/IMG_4295.jpg)

 In the meantime, I thought I'd try to get the motors moving, as per Dr. D Flo's (David Florian) suggestion. **This is when I really started realizing how little I knew.** I bought the TMC2660 breakout board stepper drivers (as per Ottobot BOM) and I didn't know the first thing about breakout boards or stepper driver...
 I literally had to google all of those words.
 I tried putting jumper cables through the holes in the breakout board on a breadboard but wasn't able to get a good connection.
 Alas, I realized I need to [solder "headers" onto these boards](https://www.bakke.online/index.php/2017/05/18/soldering-headers-to-boards/).
 I also realized that these boards were too wide for a breadboard, so I literally hacked a breadboard to make them work (see [here](https://hackaday.com/2018/08/27/the-solution-to-oversized-dev-boards-a-literal-hack/).